 Your Password needs to be easy for you to remember but hard for someone else to guess.

-2. Decide on a password and click sign up!
+2. Decide on a password and sign up!

 Your master password is the only password LastPass can’t remember for you, so write this down on a piece of paper and lock it in a safe.

-Don’t worry, Recovering your master password if you forget it is possible.
+Don’t worry, you can recover your master password if you forget it.

 3. Install LastPass